 The DRIVE gear can be selected when towing.
-However, if frequent shifting occurs while in DRIVE, move the shift lever into fifth gear.
+However, if frequent shifting occurs while in DRIVE, use the Electronic Range Select (ERS) shift control to select a lower gear range.

-NOTE: Moving the shift lever into fifth gear while operating the vehicle under heavy operating conditions will improve performance and extend transmission life by reducing excessive shifting and heat build up.
+NOTE: Selecting a lower gear range while operating the vehicle under heavy operating conditions will improve performance and extend transmission life by reducing excessive shifting and heat build up.
 This action will also provide better engine braking.